MicrosoftDocs/appcenter-docs/docs/distribution/uploading.md

 The following sections explain how to create the files for all app types App Center supports for distribution.

+> [!NOTE]
+> If you are going to upload archive (.zip, .ipa and others) then your app’s total uncompressed size must be less than 4GB.
+> For now we don't support 64bit compression for archives.

 ### Android
 For Android, you must produce a signed app bundle or APK file.
 For full details of this process, see the official [Google documentation on preparing an app for release][google-prepare-for-release].